singerlabgt/kilosort2-pipeline/tutorial/instructions.md

 3. Check the Amplitude view.
 Does the amplitude of the unit (in color) separate out from the noise (grey)?
 Are there two separate clusters/chunks (MUA)?
     * Yes &rightarrow; Continue to next step
 	* No &rightarrow; Is the contamination easily removable?
-        * Yes &rightarrow; Try cutting it out and looking at the ACG by ___.
-If it shows a better refractory period, continue.
+        * Yes &rightarrow; Try cutting it out and looking at the ACG.
+(This is done by holding down the CRL button and clicking the area.
+Once there is a selection, press K.) If it shows a better refractory period, continue.
 If not, undo and throw out to MUA.
         * No &rightarrow; Throw out to MUA by pressing “Alt-M” or “option-M”